khanglam/khanglam.github.io/README.md

 # Personal Portfolio

-A Visual Studio Code themed developer portfolio showcasing my skills, projects, and experience as a Software Developer enthusiast.
+A Visual Studio Code themed portfolio showcasing my skills, projects, and experience as a Software Developer enthusiast.
 It provides an overview of my work and serves as a platform for potential employers, or collaborators to get to know me better.

 ## Features